r0eenac/Home-Assistant/Atomizer/README.md

     PresenceCheck -- Yes --> MotionCheck{Motion in<br>Living Room OR Kitchen?}
     PresenceCheck -- No --> Stop
     MotionCheck -- Yes --> TimeCheck{Is it valid Time?}
+    MotionCheck -- No --> Stop
+    TimeCheck -- Yes --> Action[🚀 Spray for 10s]
+    TimeCheck -- No --> Stop
 ```

 ## ⚙️ Entities Used